juanmanuel96/flask-mongodb/docs/collections.md

     collection_name = 'blog_post'
 ```

-### Defining Fields
+### Defining model fields

-As mentioned above, the fields are what define the schema of a document in a collection (**Remember**: Collections in MongoDB are composed of documents where each document schema does not have to necessarily match as the next one).
-Before we create a field in out example model, they must be explained first.
+As mentioned above, the fields are what define the schema of a document in a collection.
+Before we create a field in our example model, they must be explained first.

 #### Structure of fields

 A field describes a key in a document.
-It has a BSON type, a required flag, allow null flag, a default value or callable, and a clean data function.
-The former is a class attribute while the rest are initialization parameters.
-The default value can be a constant value or a callable.
+It has a BSON type, a required flag, allow null flag, a default value or callable, an initial value or callable, and a clean data function.

-Each field, has its unique characteristics.
+The fields have their unique characteristics.
 Some inherit from other field types, but do some special task or modification that justify its existence.
 For example, the `PasswordField` inherits from `StringField`.
 It modifies a bit the `set_data` method to hash the data that represents a password.

 Other characteristics are:

 1. `required`: Makes the field require truthy value, default is `True`
 2. `allow_null`: Permits data to be `None`, default is `False`
 3. `default`: A default value the field will have; can be a callable.
-4. `initial`: An initial value for the field
+4. `initial`: An initial value for the field; can be a callable.
 5. `clean_data_func`: A callable that will clean the data before it is returned.

 For more field specifics, refer to the API Reference section.